 In the days after her death, Molly’s family uncovered a large number of disturbing social media posts on her Instagram account linked to suicide, self-harm and depression.
 They hope that the inquest into her death will help raise awareness about the impact of the image-sharing platform on mental health, and the effect of algorithms which suggest similar images and accounts to users.
 This comes at a time when the government is taking a stricter stance on social media, urging companies to take responsibility for harmful content.

-Jess Elliott is representing Molly’s family at the inquest pro bono, instructed by Merry Varney of Leigh Day (see their coverage here).
+Jess Elliott is representing Molly’s family at the inquest, instructed by Merry Varney of Leigh Day (see their coverage here).
 The inquest will be heard by Senior Coroner Andrew Walker on a date to be fixed.

 Molly’s story has been widely covered in the media e.g.: